Unless otherwise noted, all instructions and screenshots are from Microsoft Office for Windows version 2016.

 It’s Block Protect gone bad, that’s what.
 And it’s really easy to fix.
 So stop scratching your head and do this instead:

-- Hit CNTRL-A to highlight the entire document.
+- Hit CTRL-A to highlight the entire document

 - Click on the Line and Page Breaks tab

-See how all those check marks under Pagination (Widow/Orphan control, Keep with next, Keep lines together) look grey?
+See how all those check marks under Pagination (Widow/Orphan control, Keep with next, Keep lines together) look grey or black instead of a regular checkmark?
 That means that some of your text is block protected and some isn’t.

 I could lead you through the whole diagnostic process, show you the “reveal codes” view and let you see what’s happening.
 But, hey, we’re both in a hurry — let’s just fix the sucker and move on to bigger and better things.
-(I promise, I’ll do the long “here’s what’s happening” video on this later.)
+(I’ve done the long “here’s what’s happening” video on this below.)

 Voila!
 No more weird page breaks!